peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ### 5.1.1 Global exception handler

-During development it is often best if untrapped exceptions stop the program rather than merely halting a single task.
+During development, it is often best if untrapped exceptions stop the program rather than merely halting a single task.
 This can be achieved by setting a global exception handler.
 This debug aid is not CPython compatible:
 ```python